sipb/homeworld/deploy.md

 ## Initial server setup

  * Provision a server as above.
+ * Generate a ssh host CA locally; save it in the secrets directory.
  * Launch an admission server from a trusted machine.
 Copy up the relevant files.
  * Admit the server according to the instructions.
 Verify all hashes carefully.
  * Make sure to add the CA key for the server into your known_hosts.